Graphter/graphter/docs/immediate-jobs.md

 1. validation could be state provider independent
 1. Narrow down NodeConfig interface by making children specific to applicable node configs - options should be brought up a level?
 1. Default values should be factory
+1. Assign each NodeConfig a UUID and use that to determine equality not id + type